openpolis/openpolis.github.com/source/OpenSourceInTheUK.rst

 :tags: politics, open source

-The UK government issued a beta version of the `Service Design Manual`_, stating guidelines on how to design digital service according to the `Digital by Default Service Standard`_.
+The UK government issued a beta version of the `Service Design Manual`_, stating guidelines on how to design digital services according to the `Digital by Default Service Standard`_.

 Setting a digital service standard is part of the `Governmental Digital Strategy`_, which aims at producing public digital services, "so good, that people prefer to use them".